Survivor: Tocantins: Future appearances

 James "J.T."
 Thomas Jr., Benjamin "Coach" Wade, and Tyson Apostol later returned for Survivor: Heroes vs. Villains.
 Wade returned for his third time on Survivor: South Pacific.
 Apostol returned for his third time on Survivor: Blood vs. Water with his girlfriend Rachel Foulger.
 Stephen Fishbach returned for Survivor: Cambodia.
 Thomas returned for his third time on Survivor: Game Changers.
 Apostol returned to compete on Survivor: Winners at War.
-Wade is set to compete for a fourth time on Survivor 50: In the Hands of Fans.
+Wade competed for a fourth time on Survivor 50: In the Hands of the Fans.

 Outside of Survivor, Apostol competed on the first season of The Challenge: USA.
 In 2026, he will compete on the third season of House of Villains.